TwistedTwigleg/Godot_BacktraceModule/README.md

 Below is the roadmap for features and additions to be made to this module:

-* Add documentation on how to build and use Crashpad on Windows, MacOS, and Linux to the wiki
 * `Crashpad` module roadmap:
   * Add attachment support to upload Godot log files for Windows and MacOS
   * Investigate adding Android support